(On my path, present day.)

 (A Christmas card by me, 1975, depicting Santa using dragons as reindeer substitutes.)

 I thought much of the pop music on the radio was insipid and wimpy, preferring the exciting rockabilly of Elvis, The Everly Brothers, Gene Vincent, the bluesy songs of Fats Domino and the country piano curls of Floyd Kramer.
 Jerry Lee Lewis was an extension of boogie-woogie, but I didn’t care for his singing.
-Little Richard, now, that was some great singing, piano playing and I thought it very cool that he stood up while he played.
+Little Richard, now, that was some SANGIN’!
+And I thought it was very cool that he stood up while he played.
 I would use that stance on all my later tours with my bands.

 But when I saw The Beatles on The Ed Sullivan Show on February 9, 1964, my thirteen-year-old brain exploded with inspiration.
 That was it.
 I knew, officially, without any doubt at all, what my path would be.
 This certitude about my vocation went much deeper than some lame “direction I’d like to pursue”, or “something I think I’d be good at”, mumbled without one milliliter of passion in some clueless guidance counselor’s office.